kevinbeirne1/ansible_deploy_template/README.md

   * WSGI_DIRECTORY: The directory name where the for the project wsgi.py file
   * REPO_URL: The URL for the git repo
   * REPO_BRANCH: The branch name of the git repo to be cloned
-* Update `production` and `staging` files with your
+* Update `production` and `staging` files with your:
   * Production and staging servers
   * For both servers also specify the ssh username that will be used to log in to your server
-* **If using different ssl cert**
+* **If using different SSL cert**
-  * Update `nginx.conf.j2` replacing location/names of ssl cert and key if necessary
+  * Update `nginx.conf.j2` replacing location/names of SSL cert and key if necessary

 **RUNNING THE PLAYBOOK**
-  * Navigate to the playbook folder in the ubuntu terminal
+  * Navigate to the playbook folder in the Ubuntu terminal
   * Run the playbook using `ansible-playbook site.yml -kK -i staging`
     * Change `staging` to `production` to deploy to production server
     * -kK asks for your ssh password & your sudo password when you run the playbook.
     * `ansible.cfg` sets the default server to staging if `-i <servers>` is not included

-## What the Playbook does
+## What the playbook does
-Basic ansible playbook to deploy a django website (with nginx and gunicorn) using ansible
+Basic Ansible playbook to deploy a Django website (with nginx and Gunicorn) using Ansible

 In the process of working through Test-Driven-Development with Python, I was unable to successfully automate the deployment using Fabric as was suggested in the [book](https://www.obeythetestinggoat.com/book/chapter_automate_deployment_with_fabric.html).
 Ansible was suggested as an alternative in the appendices.